CDCgov/cfa-ngm-widget/docs/linear_algebra.md

 ## All NGMs have a dominant eigenvalue and eigenvector

-NGMs are square with non-negative entries.
+NGMs are square matrices with non-negative entries.
 By the [Perron-Frobenius theorem](https://en.wikipedia.org/wiki/Perron%E2%80%93Frobenius_theorem), these matrices have these properties:

-1. There is a _dominant eigenvalue_, a real, non-negative eigenvalue that is greater than or equal to the absolute value of any other eigenvalue (i.e., is equal to the spectral radius).
+1. There is a _dominant eigenvalue_, which is a real, non-negative eigenvalue that is greater than or equal to the absolute value of any other eigenvalue (i.e., is equal to the spectral radius).
-2. The eigenvector corresponding to the dominant eigenvalue, called the _dominant eigenvector_, is non-negative.
+2. The eigenvector corresponding to the dominant eigenvalue, called the _dominant eigenvector_, is non-negative (i.e., does not have a mix of positive and negative entries).

 NGMs can furthermore be _irreducible_, meaning that there is a way for an infection in any subpopulation to eventually cause an infection in every other subpopulation.
 (This is a sensible requirement for our analyses.
 If there were separate "blocks" of subpopulations that were epidemiologically independent, we could model them in separate NGMs.)
+All positive matrices (i.e., with no zeros) are irreducible.

 Irreducible NGMs, by the same theorem, have these additional properties:

 1. The dominant eigenvalue is positive.
 2. All other eigenvalues have absolute values smaller than the dominant eigenvalue.
-3. The dominant eigenvector has a least one positive entry.
+3. The dominant eigenvector has at least one positive entry.
+4. There are no other non-negative eigenvectors.

 ## The dominant eigenvalue is a proxy for population-wide $R_0$

 If the numbers of infections $\vec{x}$ across subpopulations were equal to the dominant eigenvector, then $R_0$ is the dominant eigenvalue.

 This is also about as fast as the dynamics can get, regardless of the starting vector of infections $\vec{x}$.
-For all NGMs (irreducible or not), the Perron-Fobenius theorem also shows that the dominant eigenvalue is equal to:
+For all NGMs (i.e., square, non-negative matrices, whether irreducible or not), the Perron-Frobenius theorem also shows that the dominant eigenvalue is equal to:

 $$
 \max_{\vec{x}} \min_{i, x_i \neq 0} \frac{[\mathbf{R}\vec{x}]_i}{x_i}